momentumlearn/course/phase3-fe/modern-js.md

 1. Review the code in [JavaScript You Need to Know for React]({{ site.team_notes_repo}}/blob/main/js-for-react.md).
 You'll need to be able to read and use the JS in these notes to work with React effectively. **It would be valuable practice to type out the examples and run them yourself.**

-2. Complete **at least two exercises** from this list on [Exercism.io JavaScript Track](https://exercism.org/tracks/javascript).
+2. Complete **at least three exercises** from this list on [Exercism.io JavaScript Track](https://exercism.org/tracks/javascript).
 You're encouraged to work together!

 - Isogram
 - Scrabble Score